laravel/docs/elixir.md

 });
 ```

 In the example above, Elixir assumes that your Less files are stored in `resources/assets/less`.
+By default, this task will place the compiled CSS in `public/css/app.css`.

 #### Compile Multiple Less Files

+You may also combine multiple Less files into a single CSS file:

 ```javascript
 elixir(function(mix) {